Chava-Sai/Boston-Bus-Equity-CS506-Final-Project/README.md

 ---

 ## Project Description
-Boston’s MBTA buses move over a million riders daily.
-This project analyzes **bus service performance and equity** across routes and neighborhoods.
-We quantify ridership trends, end-to-end travel times, wait times, and delays, then examine whether service disparities correlate with community characteristics (e.g., race, income, age).
-Results are delivered as a reproducible analysis, dashboards, and a final report.
+This project looks at MBTA bus service performance and equity across Boston.
+We use ridership and reliability data to study trends in passenger demand, travel times, wait times, and delays.
+The analysis also examines whether service differences affect communities differently, considering factors like race, income, and age.
+By comparing patterns before and after the pandemic and across key bus routes, we aim to highlight both improvements and disparities in service.

 > Stakeholders: BU Spark!, City of Boston Analytics, transit advocacy orgs.

 ---

-## Goals
+## Goals of the Project
-- **G1 — Performance:** Measure ridership, end-to-end travel time, on-time performance, and average delays by route and over time (pre- vs post-pandemic).
+- Measure ridership patterns and travel times across MBTA bus routes.
-- **G2 — Equity:** Detect disparities in service levels across communities and demographics.
+- Evaluate wait times, delays, and overall service reliability.
-- **G3 — Insight & Communication:** Ship clear, defensible visuals and a concise statistical summary for decision-makers.
+- Identify disparities in service quality and see how they relate to community characteristics (e.g., race, income, age).
-- **G4 — Reproducibility:** Ensure all data cleaning, analysis, and plots are reproducible from code.
+- Compare pre- and post-pandemic service trends to understand long-term changes.

 **Example success criteria**
 - 5–7 publication-quality visuals answering base questions.